Ahmed Saad (Australian footballer): AFL career

 Saad caught the attention of AFL recruiters in the 2011 VFL season and then scored some impressive numbers in the AFL Draft Combine, with the fastest 20m sprint time and the second-highest agility score.
 He was recruited by the St Kilda Football Club by indirect means in the 2011 Trade Week: the fledgling Greater Western Sydney Giants recruited him directly, then immediately traded him to St Kilda, along with Terry Milera and draft pick 25, in exchange for pick 20.
 Saad was 22 years old when he was recruited.

 Saad made his debut in Round 6, 2012, against Hawthorn at the Melbourne Cricket Ground.
 In round 7, 2012, his goal against Carlton and in Round 21, his goal against Geelong were both nominated for Goal of the Year.

 Saad received an 18-month ban after testing positive to a banned substance.
 Saad consumed an energy drink "Before Battle" which contained the banned stimulant methylsynephrine.

 Saad was delisted by St Kilda as a result of the investigation at the end of the 2013 season.
 He was redrafted as a rookie by St Kilda in the 2015 Rookie Draft.
 He played four games for St Kilda during the 2015 season and was delisted again in October 2015.

 Post-AFL career

-Saad returned to the VFL in 2016, and joined stand-alone VFL club Coburg.
+Saad returned to the VFL in 2016, and joined stand-alone club Coburg.
 He kicked 49 goals in the 2016 season to lead the VFL and win the Frosty Miller Medal.
-He was also named Full Forward in the VFL Team of the year.
+He was also named Full Forward in the VFL team of the year.